RH-ISAC/intel-integrations/misp/README.md

 - Microsoft (Sentinel & Defender for Endpoint): Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and export them into the MS Graph APIs for consumption by Microsoft (Azure) Sentinel and Microsoft Defender.

 ## Generic MISP Scripts
+- get_24h_misp_vetted_iocs_csv.py: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and output them to a CSV file.
-- get_24h_misp_vetted_iocs.py: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and output them to a JSON file.
+- get_24h_misp_vetted_iocs_json.py: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and output them to a JSON file.
+- get_24h_misp_vetted_iocs_powershell.ps1: Powershell version of the vetted_iocs_json script.

 ## cURL Example (non-Python)
 ### Retrieve IOCs from MISP